 Unfortunately, not all the software vendors have incorporated XSP to their tools yet.
 Although I’m sure it won’t be long.
 In the meantime, if you’re trading Betdaq it’s probably best to have a browser window open somewhere should you want to set your existing bets persistence to include the XSP.

 So How Does Betdaq XSP Work?

 The XSP is calculated by offsetting existing exchange and XSP bets, as the event goes in-play.
 This means you can’t actually know for sure what the Betdaq XSP price will be ahead of time.
-Of course you could assume in certain instances that it may be one side or the other of the existing price, but it’d only take one large XSP bet to skew the odds.
+Of course, you could assume in certain instances that it may be one side or the other of the existing price, but it’d only take one large XSP bet to skew the odds.

-There’s several times Betdaq’s XSP is of use though…
+There are several times Betdaq’s XSP is of use though…